Should I Stay or Should I Go Now? (Whether To Go Back To Work After Maternity Leave)

-Option B: Quit job and stay at home
+Option B: Quit my job and stay at home.

-- No creative outlet or non-baby related interaction with adults. (i.e.: bored senseless)
+No creative outlet or non-baby-related interaction with adults; potential to be bored senseless.

 Writing it all down like this made me realise that I wanted the best of both worlds.
 To keep my creative cogs turning, continue earning money, still feel like ‘me’ – but to also be a big part of my baby’s daily development and not feel completely dependent on someone else to look after him.
 I already loathed my daily commute and wanted to drop that from my life.

 Then the solution came to me.

-I’d work from home as a Freelance Graphic Designer, hire a part time nanny 3 days a week, take on only as much work as I could handle, and have a full-on mother experience 2 weekdays, plus weekends.
+I’d work from home as a freelance graphic designer, hire a part-time nanny and take on only as much work as I could calmly handle.

-And it was a successful solution.
-I organised things like baby swimming lessons and musical playgroups on the two weekdays we had together and hired an amazing nanny to take over on the days I worked.
-I never felt I missed anything as he was only downstairs and I could pop in and say hello anytime.
+For a while it was a successful solution.
+I organised things like baby swimming lessons and musical playgroups on the days we had together and hired an amazing nanny to help on the days I worked.
+I never felt I missed anything as they were only downstairs and I could pop in and say hello anytime.

 You can only guess which days I found more utterly exhausting and challenging!
 On the mornings when our nanny arrived, I felt an enormous surge of gratitude as she walked in the door.
 But I also cherished my days with my son and appreciated the balance of both realities.

-Of course, every situation is different and you need to weigh your own set of pros & cons.
+Every situation is different and you need to weigh your own set of pros and cons

 There’s no point judging anyone else’s choices.
-What’s right for you isn’t necessarily right for your best friend.
+What’s right for your best friend isn’t necessarily right for you.
 But it’s important that the career choice you make is done consciously and with an understanding of the options open to you.

 Many mothers feel trapped in an old unsuitable career after having children.
 Others leave work, then feel they’re not using their brains or are wasting years of education and training.
 Both don’t realise that their skills, experience and gifts could be shared with the world in a different way.